Tana Tidung Regency

-Created in 2007 by splitting off the most northern three districts of Bulungan Regency, it is a relatively new regency and the smallest in terms of land area in North Kalimantan province.
+Created on 17 July 2007 by splitting off the most northern three districts of Bulungan Regency, it is a relatively new regency and the smallest in terms of land area in North Kalimantan province (3,858.31 km2).
 The regency has the lowest poverty rate in the province, and is the second least-densely populated area after the Malinau Regency.
 Historically, the region is the cultural center of the Tidung people and was home to the Kingdom of Tidung.

 History

 Etymology

 The name Tidung comes from the word tiding or tideng, which means "hills" or "mountains".
 Tana Tidung roughly means "Land of Tidung", referring to the region as the homeland of the Tidung people.
 The name of Tideng Pale town originates from two words, tideng and pale, meaning "bland", leading to the rough translation—"bland hill".